Robin Söderling

 Robin Bo Carl Söderling ([ˈrɔ̌bːɪn ˈsø̌ːdɛɭɪŋ]; born 14 August 1984) is a Swedish former professional tennis player.
-He reached a career-high Association of Tennis Professionals (ATP) world No. 4 singles ranking on 15 November 2010.
-His career highlights include reaching two consecutive finals at the French Open in 2009 and 2010, and an ATP World Tour Masters 1000 title at the 2010 Paris Masters.
+He was ranked world No. 4 in men's singles by the Association of Tennis Professionals (ATP) in November 2010.
+Söderling won ten singles titles on the ATP Tour, and career highlights include reaching two consecutive finals at the French Open in 2009 and 2010, and a Masters title at the 2010 Paris Masters.
 He was the first player to defeat Rafael Nadal at the French Open.
 Söderling played his last professional match at only age 26 after contracting a lingering bout of mononucleosis.

 Tennis career

 Söderling began playing tennis at the age of five.
 He made his first steps in international tennis in November 1998 in Luxembourg when at the age of 14 he played his first official junior tournament, losing the opening match to Fred Hemmes Jr.

 Söderling came to prominence at the 2009 French Open, where he became the first player to defeat Rafael Nadal at the tournament, and the only one to achieve it until Novak Djokovic in 2015.
 Nadal had previously never lost at the tournament since his debut in 2005 and was the four-time defending champion.
 Söderling subsequently advanced to the final, defeating two-time semi-finalist Nikolay Davydenko in the quarterfinals and Fernando González in five sets in the semifinals en route before being defeated by Roger Federer in the final.

 Söderling reached a second successive French Open final in 2010.
 He defeated defending champion Federer in the quarterfinals, which ended Federer's record streak of 23 consecutive Grand Slam semifinals.
 Söderling won the semifinal in five sets against Tomáš Berdych before losing in straight sets to Rafael Nadal in the final.

 Following injuries and illness, Söderling had not played a tour-level match since he won the 2011 Swedish Open in July 2011, (at which time he was ranked No. 5 in the world, was only 26 years old and was ranked inside the Top 5 for more than 50 consecutive weeks) until his retirement in 2015.
 He has become active in tennis administration as a tournament director at the Stockholm Open in 2014 and 2015 and produced his own brand of premium tennis gear since 2013.

 On 23 December 2015, Söderling announced his retirement from professional tennis.